Managing the Mundane

 -

-There are over a year’s worth of menus available on the site now, so I won’t be publishing any new menus.
-However, come back here often as I plan to post any new recipes that I have found and tried so that you have some new ideas as well.
+There are over a year’s worth of menus available on the site now, so I’m not publishing any new menus.
+However, come back here often as I will continue to post any new recipes that I have found and tried so that you have some new ideas as well.
 If I come up with any other new helps and hints, I will also post those.